liveGfree Gluten Free Cornbread Mix

 If you’ve shopped at Aldi for any length of time, you’ve probably noticed the grocer sells a small selection of gluten free foods under its liveGfree private label.
-Gluten free items at Aldi include knockoff Red Lobster Cheddar Bay Biscuits that are quite good, along with mac and cheese and stuffed sandwiches.
+Gluten free items at Aldi — some are everyday buys and others are limited-time specials — include pizza dough, brownie mix, and General Tso’s chicken.

-For a recent chili night, I made another gluten free Aldi product: gluten free cornbread.
+For a recent chili night with friends, I made another gluten free Aldi product: gluten free cornbread.

 Ingredients are: sugar, yellow cornmeal, brown rice flour, potato starch, tapioca starch, baking powder, rice flour, natural vanilla flavor (maltodextrin and natural flavor), salt, and xanthan gum.